The Best Laptops for Writers 2025 (Famous Authors Choice)

 Keyboard

-Most MacBook Airs and MacBook Pros have what you call a low-travel island type keyboard.
+Most MacBook Airs and MacBook Pros feature what’s called a low-travel island-style keyboard.

-Low travel keys that are both responsive and clicky are very difficult to design because there isn’t enough space so most laptops with low travel keys do not have that satisfying bounce or that nice tactile feedback.
+Designing low-travel keys that are both responsive and clicky is extremely difficult because there isn’t much space to work with.
+As a result, most laptops with low-travel keys fail to deliver that satisfying bounce or tactile feedback that makes typing enjoyable.

 Portability

-Since the release of the first MacBook Air in 2008, its most attractive quality has been the form factor.
+Since the release of the first MacBook Air in 2008, its most attractive feature has always been its form factor.

-It’s as thin as paper which makes it very easy to fit into backpacks, purses or even those thin evenlopes you use to store important documents.
+It’s incredibly thin, almost as thin as paper, making it effortless to slip into backpacks, purses, or even those slim envelopes you use for storing important documents.

 Now…